-Argument Description N=val Sets positive, non-zero integer val as the matrix dimension (number of signal terminals).
-Default is 1.
+Argument Description N=val Sets positive, non-zero integer val as the matrix dimension (number of transmission lines).
 FSTART=val Sets val as the starting frequency point for data.
 Default=0.
 FSTOP=val Sets val as the final frequency point for data.
 Use this parameter only for the LINEAR and LOG spacing formats.
 NI=val Number of frequency points per interval.
 Use this parameter only for the DEC and OCT spacing formats.
 Default=10.
-SPACING=spacing Sets spacing as one of the following data sample spacing formats: • LIN: uniform spacing with frequency step of (FSTOP-FSTART)/(npts-1).
+SPACING=spacing Sets spacing as one of the following data sample spacing formats: LIN: uniform spacing with frequency step of (FSTOP-FSTART)/(npts-1).
 Default.
-The entry LINEAR is also a legal alternative. • OCT: octave variation with FSTART as the starting frequency and NI points per octave. npts sets the final frequency. • DEC: decade variation with FSTART as the starting frequency and NI points per decade. npts sets the final frequency. • LOG: logarithmic spacing.
-FSTART and FSTOP are the starting and final frequencies. • POI: non-uniform spacing.
+The entry LINEAR is also a legal alternative.
+OCT: octave variation with FSTART as the starting frequency and NI points per octave. npts sets the final frequency.
+DEC: decade variation with FSTART as the starting frequency and NI points per decade. npts sets the final frequency.
+LOG: logarithmic spacing.
+FSTART and FSTOP are the starting and final frequencies.
+POI: non-uniform spacing.
 Pairs data points with frequency points.
 NONUNIFORM is an acceptable alternative entry.
 VALTYPE=REAL Sets data formatting to real values only (required for compatibility with existing SPICE implementations).
 INFINITY=val Sets val as the data point at infinity.
 Typically real-valued.
-This data format shall be consistent with the MATRIX and VALTYPE specifications. npt s does not count this point.
+This data format shall be consistent with the MATRIX and VALTYPE specifications. npts does not count this point.
 INTERPOLATION=val Sets val as the interpolation scheme: • STEP: piecewise step (default). • LINEAR: piecewise linear. • SPLINE: b-spline curve fit.
 EXTRAPOLATION=val Sets val as one of the following the extrapolation schemes to be used for the model data during simulation: NONE: no extrapolation is allowed.
 Simulation terminates if a required data point is outside of the specified range.
 STEP: uses the last boundary point.
 The default.
 LINEAR: linear extrapolation by using the last two boundary points.
 If the data point at infinity is specified, then extrapolation is not used.
+Note that, while STEP is the default setting for INTERPOLATION, due to differences between implementations, the LINEAR setting is strongly recommended.
 DATA= npts Data, where npts is the number of data points defined.
-The syntax to be used depends on spacing: • Syntax for LIN spacing: .MODEL name sp SPACING=LIN [N=dim] + FSTART=f0 DATA=npts d1 d2 • Syntax for OCT or DEC spacing: .MODEL name sp SPACING=DEC [N=dim] + FSTART=f0 NI=n_per_intval + DATA=npts d1 d2MODEL name sp SPACING=OCT [N=dim] + FSTART=f0 NI=n_per_intval + DATA=npts d1 d2 • Syntax for POI/NONUNIFORM spacing: .MODEL name sp SPACING=NONUNIFORM + [N=dim]DATA=npts f1 d1 f2 d2 DATAFILE=filename Sets filename as the name of an external file containing the data points.
+The syntax to be used depends on spacing: • Syntax for LIN spacing: .MODEL name sp SPACING=LIN [N=dim] + FSTART=f0 DATA=npts d1 d2 • Syntax for OCT or DEC spacing: .MODEL name sp SPACING=DEC [N=dim] + FSTART=f0 NI=n_per_intval + DATA=npts d1 d2 .MODEL name sp SPACING=OCT [N=dim]

++ FSTART=f0 NI=n_per_intval + DATA=npts d1 d2 • Syntax for POI/NONUNIFORM spacing: .MODEL name sp SPACING=NONUNIFORM + [N=dim]DATA=npts f1 d1 f2 d2 DATAFILE=filename Sets filename as the name of an external file containing the data points.